Navigate a networking systems career

 - COP 2334 - C++ Programming or other suitable Programming Course

 Students with an A.S degree may have taken these prerequisite courses, but if not they will be required and an advisor can help with course planning.

-Students trying to enter the Computer BAS program with an Associate in Arts (A.A.) degree will be reviewed on a case-by-case basis and also may be required to take additional math and science courses (see the prerequisite list above), plus technical elective credit hours which should be selected in collaboration with an advisor.
+Students entering the Computer BAS program with an Associate in Arts (A.A.) degree may be required to take additional math and science courses (see the prerequisite list above), plus technical elective credit hours which should be selected in collaboration with an advisor.
 An Associate of Applied Science (AAS) degree does not meet the minimum eligibility requirement for entry into this program.
 AAS degree holders who intend to transfer into the BAS program should consult with an academic advisor to review coursework and determine the best transfer options.

 Schedule an appointment with a Bachelor's Degree advisor who can help you plan your personalized course of study.

 • Spring Term 2017: Application opens Monday, Sept.
 19, 2016.
 Apply by Dec.
 5, 2016 for classes starting Jan.
 9, 2017 & by Jan.
 16, 2017 for classes starting Feb.
 6

 Explore the BAS enrollment steps.

 Applicants specializing in Healthcare Management or Advanced Allied Health who lack an A.S. in a health sciences field will need to submit additional information to support their application.
 Download this form: Healthcare Supplemental Experience Form